xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 }
 ```

-Given a radix tree node, the following function returns the offset to its descendant and at the same time updates the node pointer that points to the address of that descendant:
+Given a parent node, the following function returns the offset to its descendant and at the same time updates the node pointer that points to the address of that descendant:

 ```c
 static unsigned int